ArthurClemens/polythene/docs/components/button.md

 ## Accessibility

-ARIA attributes:
+Default ARIA attributes:

-* A default Button (a link, or `a` tag) does not contain the attributes "role" or "tabindex".
+* A default Button is a link (option `element: "a"`) so it doesn't contain the attributes "role" or "tabindex".
 * With option `element: "button"`:
   * `role="button"`
   * `tabindex="0"`
 * With options `disabled: true` or `inactive: true`:
   * `aria-disabled: "true"`
 * Custom ARIA properties can be set with option `aria`, for example: `aria: { role: "link" }`

+Behavior:

+* Default button (a link, or "a" tag:
+  * Enter to activate
+* With option `element: "button"`:
+  * Enter or Spacebar to activate

 <a id="composition"></a>
 ## Composition